JayshKhan/motion-analysis-platform/README.md

 ## Architecture

 Below are diagrams illustrating the architecture of the Motion Analysis Platform.
-You can render these diagrams using a PlantUML extension in your IDE or an online tool.

 ### Stacked Architecture

+You can render this diagram using a PlantUML extension in your IDE or an online tool.

 ```plantuml
 @startuml